nicross/sea/README.md

 <details>
   <summary>Light Spoiler Warning</summary>
-  <p>The briefing suggested that the S.E.A. has undocumented capabilities.
+  <p>The S.E.A. may have undocumented capabilities.
 Try to experiment with its controls.</p>
 </details>

 <details>
   <summary>Heavy Spoiler Warning</summary>
-  <p>A radio transmission instructs you that the S.E.A. has additional controls for navigating below the surface:</p>
+  <p>The S.E.A. has additional controls for navigating below the surface:</p>
   <table>
     <thead>
       <tr>